What You Need to Know About Water Weight and How to Lose It

 What a bummer!
 Since women generally have smaller bodies than men, there is less space for water.
 So, women are (sadly) going to notice their differences in weight more than men.

-After eating a delicious restaurant meal or any of the 10 Saltiest Foods in America, you might notice a little belly bloat.
+After eating a delicious restaurant meal or any of the saltiest meals in America, you might notice a little belly bloat.
 "Your body reacts to higher levels of salt intake by storing more water to keep sodium blood concentrations at a healthy level," says Sharp.

 Ironically, skimping on your H2O is the result of water retention.
 "When you're not drinking enough [water], your body holds every drop to prevent severe dehydration," says Sharp.
 That goes for alcohol, too.
 Since it's a dehydrator, boozing makes your body hoard water even more, causing unwanted bloat the next morning.
-On the plus side, there are at least 23 Surprising, Healthy Benefits of Alcohol!
+On the plus side, there are at least health benefits when you stop drinking alcohol!